CFRP Lightweight Bipedal Walker Equipment

 C-FREX is walking equipment made with CFRP to help people with spinal cord injuries maintain physical faculties.

-We are researching and developing equipment with a goal of launching an absolutely new product in 2019 to allow people with spinal cord injuries to move around much like a healthy person without using any outside motorized power.
+We are developing equipment with a goal of launching an absolutely new product for people with spinal cord injuries to move around much like a healthy person without using any outside motorized power.

 The C-FREX development concept:

 - Applying CFRP to the lower leg socket reduces weight and activates elastic energy.

 - Knee joint flexion with no power―realization of stretching action

 - Fulfilling user needs through a sophisticated design not seen in other equipment.